 As such, brands have been aiming to take advantage of this increased exposure, which has had a domino effect on product photographers.
 There are a variety of ways that this can be done, with much of this naturally being dictated by client demand.

-As a result of this, product photographers must become increasingly more skilled in videography, even to the limited degree that product shots may need.
+As a result, product photographers must become increasingly skilled in videography, even to the limited degree that product shots may need.

 Move To Mobile

 The move to mobile hasn’t just been seen in a photographer’s hands, as consumers are increasingly using smartphones and other devices.
 This has meant that photographers have had to adapt to what kind of photographs they take and how they’re framed.

 Much of this is driven by how limited screen space is, which means that photographs have to be more compact.
 It also means that many pictures have to be more vertically-oriented.

 While this shouldn’t be a problem should a photographer be using a smart device to take the photographs, it could be an issue with DLSR cameras, among others.
 This could mean that more post-production is needed once the images have been made.